webplatform/docs/tutorials/closures/index.md

 {{Flags}}
 {{Summary_Section}}
 {{Tutorial
-|Content=
-Closures are often considered an advanced feature in JavaScript, but understanding them is essential to mastering the language.
+|Content=Closures are often considered an advanced feature in JavaScript, but understanding them is essential to mastering the language.

 Consider the following function:

 <pre>function init() {
   var name = "Mozilla";